habibanalytics/Towards-Data-Science/README.md

 The topics such as machine learning, python, data science, big-data These topics are really trending these days and are highly in demand in the market.
 I searched a lot about data science and so I finally decided to become one because it is a respectable job and it pays well.

-I talked to a lot of data scientists online and from their suggestions I came across a lot of courses that I want to do In order to learn Data Science the proper way.
+I talked data scientists online and from their suggestions I came across a lot of courses that I want to do In order to learn Data Science the proper way.

 The idea of sharing this whole experience is that you guys can share with me your opinion, your ideas to help me improve and you can also follow along.